interrogator/corpkit/doc_interrogate.md

 If you have selected `ALL` speakers, or have highlighted more than one, multiple interrogations will be performed, with the speaker ID appended to the interrogation name.
 Only one of these results will be shown as a spreadsheet, but you can use `Previous` and `Next` to navigate between them.

+## Coreference

+If you tick `Count coreferents`, your search will count not only matches, but any pronouns that denote those matches.
+For this to work, you must have used the `Referent tracking` option when parsing the corpus.

 ## Naming an interrogation

 You are given the option of naming your interrogation.
 You don't *have to* to do this, but it will help you keep track of which interrogations contain which kinds of data.